shoganhennessy/shoganhennessy.github.io/_posts/2025-06-15-two-surgically-repaired-hips.md

 ## Preparing for an Operation (twice)

-The orthopaedic office moved with surprising efficiency, booking me for surgery in just two weeks time --- left hip first.
+The orthopaedic office moved with surprising efficiency, booking me a surgery in just two weeks time --- left hip first.
 Their pre-operative instructions were specific: take it easy and, crucially, avoid sitting upright.
 Apparently sitting at ninety degrees puts particular strain on damaged hips, both before and after surgery.

-This meant reconfiguring my entire work setup.
+Avoiding sitting upright meant reconfiguring my entire work setup; data economists (such as myself) spend most of their worked time sitting in front of a computer.
-I alternated between lying in bed with my laptop propped on pillows, and a rather elaborate reclined arrangement at my main computer where all my data live.
+I alternated between lying down with a laptop propped on pillows, and a rather elaborate reclined arrangement at my main computer where all my data live.
 Oddly, I found theoretical work easier to manage with constant hip pain --- what this says about economic theorists, I will leave to others to judge.
 I turned my attention to the only paper I have written with any theoretical insights (which is not saying much, as I am no theorist by any stretch of the imagination).